bytecodealliance/wac/README.md

 The `--deps-dir` CLI option may be used to specify a different directory to search for dependencies.

-Dependencies may also be specified with the `--dep` CLI option:
+The location of specific dependencies may also be specified with the `--dep` CLI option:

 ```
 wac encode --dep foo:bar=./baz.wasm -o output.wasm input.wac